bbauska/W3Cx-5of5/README.md

 </p>

-You see that it displays "I&apos;m a human and I&apos;m a villain " blah blah blah...And "human" and "villain" are the values of the "race" and the "job" properties inside the object. "this.race" was used for displaying this value.
+You see that it displays "I&apos;m a human and I&apos;m a villain " blah blah blah&#155;And "human" and "villain" are the values of the "race" and the "job" properties inside the object. "this.race" was used for displaying this value.
 You can also use the "this" keyword for calling a method from another method.